-A series of general tests are carried out at three identical “Station 30s”: electric and hydraulic systems; onboard computer; mobile parts; and landing gear.
+These tests are carried out at three identical Station 30s for electrical and hydraulic systems; onboard computers; mobile parts; and the landing gear.
 Fuel tanks are also tested for leaks; finally, the A380’s four engines are put in place.
 Airbus offers customers a choice of two engine types.
 The aircraft is towed to the south of the Lagardère assembly hall for engine testing at the run-up facility.
-Then it performs its first test flight.
+Then the A380 is put through its first test flight.

 The A350 XWB industrial process is optimised from start to finish.
 Build-up of this new-generation jetliner’s major fuselage sections is completed in a streamlined workflow that moves in steps through several stations within the integration build.

 After its transfer to Station 30, the aircraft is subjected to ground tests – with mechanical, electrical and avionics systems validated in configurations similar to in-flight conditions.
-Assembly work at this station includes the installation of seats and their cabling, the positioning of door linings, cargo compartment linings, partitions and galley equipment, along with the placement of final structural elements such as the aircraft’s belly fairing, landing gear doors and wing leading edge.
+Assembly work at this station includes the installation of seats and their cabling, the positioning of door linings, cargo compartment linings, partitions and galley equipment, along with the placement of final structural elements such as the aircraft’s belly fairing, landing gear doors and wing leading edges.